A teacher's guide to the five-minute lesson plan: save time whilst getting your class to do more learning.

 What is a five-minute lesson plan?

 The universal thinking framework was designed to help teachers create rigorous learning experiences.
 These learning experiences could be schemes of work, projects or individual lessons.
 Effective lessons facilitate good thinking and that's exactly what this taxonomy is all about.
 Using the learning actions that are organised in our taxonomy, teachers have been able to create a 5-minute lesson plan that gets everyone thinking for themselves.
 Using this lesson planning method, teaching staff have been able to create well-constructed learning experiences and save valuable time.
 Lesson planning for too long has been a burden for teachers, the universal thinking framework transforms this process into a creative act of learning design.
+We encourage educators to think about an ambitious and goal, this usually explains what a student should be able to do with their new knowledge and skills.
+Using this as an end point, we then work backwards and think about the individual steps involved in reaching this destination.
+This exercise involves educators taking on a metacognitive mindset, and we have to imagine not knowing what we already know which in its self, it's quite a skill.
+Thinking about a piece of learning as a series of smaller steps provides us with a more manageable mindset of how to proceed through a task.
+This can have a positive impact on students engagement and confidence.
+An actual lesson plan will probably take longer than five minutes but nonetheless, you could certainly thrash out the skeleton of a lesson using a methodology such as the thinking framework.

 How do you design a lesson plan in 5-minutes?